 I believe in taking responsibility for our own health, by eating well and moving more, by keeping stress to a minimum and enjoying life as much as possible while keeping true to ourselves.
 We are all individuals and enjoy life in different ways, but the basic building blocks to good health are the same.
 Prevention is better than cure.

-I will listen to your needs, what you hope to gain from your therapy session and together we will make a plan to reach your goal. whether it is stress reduction, alleviating anxiety, regulating your period, managing menopausal symptoms, helping with symptoms of PMS, sleep hygiene, managing pain, managing migraine or irritable bowel syndrome, sinus problems, build up of ear wax , teething, colic the possibilities are endless.
+I will listen to your needs, what you hope to gain from your therapy session and together we will make a plan to reach your goal. whether it is stress reduction, alleviating anxiety, regulating your period, managing menopausal symptoms, helping with symptoms of PMS, sleep hygiene, managing pain, managing migraine or irritable bowel syndrome, managing lymphatic problems, sinus problems, build up of ear wax , teething, colic the possibilities are endless.
 Reflexology and the other therapies I offer are very safe, and have been found to be effective for many.

-If you have any questions about any conditions or problems you may have and whether any of the therapies I offer may help, Please get in touch via email, and I will get back to you as soon as possible.
+If you have any questions about any conditions or problems you may have and whether any of the therapies I offer may help, Please get in touch via email, or text and I will get back to you as soon as possible.

 Please have a browse around my website and get to know the therapies I have to offer.
 I hope you enjoy what you see, and I look forward to hearing from you.

 I work from my home treatment room on the outskirts of Dundee, easily reached from areas in and around Dundee, Angus and Perth.
-Home visits are a possibility. (an additional charge may be incurred for home visits) .
+Home visits are a possibility. (an additional charge will be incurred for home visits) .

 Complementary therapies can run alongside conventional medicine; but should not be used in place of.

 I have been interested in complementary/holistic therapies since I was at school.
 However being born in the 1970's and brought up on the East coast of Scotland - at that time there was not much call for complimentary or holistic therapists, and I was advised "it was not an option for a career".
 When I left school I went on to become a registered nurse.
 In 2000 I went on to gain a qualification in Child development and Education, going on to work as part of a government initiative through "Sure start" and the local authority in Perth and Kinross - Working with the children of substance misusing parents, and the parents themselves. (it was a fantastic opportunity, and I feel very privileged to have had such a role) It was in this post I was very lucky to be given the opportunity to train as a baby massage teacher, teaching parents how to massage their baby safely, and how to promote confidence in the parents to be able do this, how to pick up on their baby's early communication - building lasting bonds and a life long skill.